-Under the CPR operative in the Federal High Court, the Statement of Defence is required to be filed within 30 days of service of the Statement of Claim and subsequently served on the claimant/defendant to the counterclaim (where different from the claimant) immediately after filing.
-A default fee of N200.00 per day is payable upon failure to file the Statement of Defence within the time limit specified by the CPR.
+Under the CPR of Lagos State, the Statement of Defence is required to be filed within 42 days of service of the Statement of Claim and subsequently served on the claimant/defendant to the counter-claim (where different from claimant) immediately after filing.
+A default fee of N200.00 per day is payable upon failure to file the Statement of Defence within the time limit specified by the Lagos CPR.

 Under the CPR operative in the Federal High Court, the Statement of Defence is required to be filed within 30 days of service of the Statement of Claim and served immediately.
-A default fee of N200.00 per day is payable upon failure to file the Statement of Defence within the time limit specified by the CPR.
+A default fee of N200.00 per day is payable upon failure to file the Statement of Defence within the time limit specified by the Federal High Court CPR